YerobeGG/YerobeGG/README.md

 - 🌱 I’m currently learning Python.
 HTML, CSS, JavaScript

-- 👨‍💻 All of my projects are available on this GitHub (still working on it)
+- 👨‍💻 All of my projects are available on this GitHub but still working on it

 - 📫 How to reach me **yerogargonz@gmail.com**

-- 📄 Know about my experiences still none, currently stundent
+- 📄 Know about my experiences; still none, currently stundent

 <h3 align="left">Connect with me:</h3>
 <p align="left">